-spend millions of dollars to buy houses in Vietnam.
+spend millions of dollars to buy Real Estate Agency in Frankfurt.

 A lot of expats in Vietnam have affirmed they will spend millions of dollars to buy houses here, denying the opinion that even if the government opens the real estate market to foreigners as proposed,

 this would not attract foreigners, who believe that the real estate price in Vietnam is overly high.

 Analysts have noted that the foreigners’ demand for possessing Real Estate Agency in Frankfurt has been increasing rapidly.

 Philip, a Canadian citizen, who now works as an English teacher for a foreign language center in Hanoi, said he has been living in Vietnam for three years, but he still has not been allowed to buy a house in Vietnam

 Philip now still lives in a 100 square meter apartment in the West Lake area which he leases from a Vietnamese landlord.
 The rent alone costs him $2,000 a month, or VND40 million.

 “The real estate price in Vietnam has become very reasonable.
 A high end apartment is priced at US$100,000-200,000, or VND2-4 billion,” he said.

 “It would be better for me to buy an apartment in Vietnam than living in a rent one,” he added.